Become the best trainer for your horse

 Module 3 - Correct forward-downward-out posture: simple, but not easy

 After this extensive module with seven lessons, you know about the five key ingredients that are neccesary for a biomechanically healthy forward-downward-out posture.
 Vertical and horizontal balance, energy, rider balance and the allowing hand.
 Also very handy: one lesson is completely devoted to troubleshooting, just in case it doesn’t entirely go like you expected it to.

-Groundwork, like lunging, is a great preparation for riding, but only if you do it correctly!
+Groundwork, like lungeing, is a great preparation for riding, but only if you do it correctly!
 Train your eye, so you know what to look at and pay attention to.
-After that you’ll practise lunging techniques to help your horse get balanced without sidereins.
+After that you’ll practise lungeing techniques to help your horse get balanced without sidereins.
 This module exists of three lessons.

 Module 5 - Rider balance